u-root/NiChrome/verified_boot.md

 # Booting in Verified Mode

+*This process is known to work on all devices listed below.
+Feel free to try it out on others, and add it to the list if it works!*

 ### Part 1: Enter Developer mode
 *Warning: this deletes all local data.
 Back up any important files before continuing*
   1. On your Chromebook, press Esc-Reload-Power to enter Recovery mode.